ysharplanguage/FastJsonParser/README.md

 instances, for JSON *arrays* which are ordered collections of values.

-The leaves will be from any of these types:
+The leaves will be from any of these types :

     null type
     bool
     string

-In this case of, say, "loosely typed" deserialization, you may ask: "But what about the JSON number literals in the input - why deserializing them as *strings*?"
+In this case of, say, "loosely typed" deserialization, you may ask : "But what about the JSON number literals in the input - why deserializing them as *strings*?"

 I would then ask - "... in absence of more specific type information about the deserialization target, *"who"* is likely best placed to decide whether the number after the colon, in